Concept · article 17 of 18

 Most cafés and restaurants run two VAT rates simultaneously — standard for in-house consumption, reduced for takeaway food. nouz handles this with per-product overrides: set each product's rate once and it just works at every close-out.

-In most European countries, hospitality has two VAT bands: the standard rate (20% Austria, 19% Germany) for drinks consumed in-house, and a reduced rate (10% Austria, 7% Germany) for takeaway food.
+In most European countries, hospitality runs two VAT bands: the standard rate (20% Austria, 19% Germany) for drinks consumed in-house, and a reduced rate (10% Austria, 7% Germany) for takeaway food.
 Mixed cafés need both.
+In nouz, the standard rate is your business default, set once on your profile, and the reduced rate is applied per-product to whichever items qualify.
+The formatter and P&L math handle the mix with no extra configuration.

 The standard rate is your business default (set once on your profile).
 The reduced rate gets applied per-product to whichever items qualify. nouz's formatter and P&L math handle the mix without any extra configuration.